nhabibi/Bioinformatics_Projects/Protein_Contact_Map_Prediction/README.md

 # Protein Contact Map Prediction

 This folder contains the code and materials for my master's thesis, which focuses on predicting protein contact maps using a committee machine approach.
-The following papers were published based on this research:

 ### Thesis
 Protein Contact Map Prediction Using Committee Machine Approach